stitchdata/docs/_integration-schemas/facebook-ads/ads_insights.md

 description: |
   The `ads_insights` table contains entries for each campaign/set/ad combination for each day, along with detailed statistics.

+  **Note**: Data for deleted ads, adsets, and campaigns will not appear in this table even if the option in the integration's settings is enabled.

   #### Segmented ads_insights Data

   To analyze data that's been segmented by various characteristics, consider tracking some of the other `ads_insights` tables in this integration.
 The following tables contain the same fields as this one (`ads_insights`), but include additional dimensions to segment the data: